AKSW/docs.ontowiki.net/Extension-Architecture.md

-OntoWiki has been extensible since version 0.8.
-In OntoWiki 1.x this goes even further and the extension architecture has been simplified.

 # Extension Architecture

 OntoWiki extensions are stored in the extensions folder.
 A extension can be composed four different types of extensions: